vuw-research-computing/raapoi-docs/docs/usersub/vscode.md

 Pre-requisite installations:

 - A recent version of vscode.
-- Extension `Remote tunnels` from [https://marketplace.visualstudio.com/items?itemName=ms-vscode.remote-server](https://marketplace.visualstudio.com/items?itemName=ms-vscode.remote-server).
+- Extension `Remote - SSH` from [https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-ssh](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-ssh).

 Step 1.
 On your local machine, create ssh keys _(existing ssh keys can also be used - no need to create new ones)_